Skip to main content

 EOF

-The policy is not enforced inside of another Namespace.
+The policy isn't enforced in another Namespace.

-The following command creates a new Namespace called team-alpha-staging:
+This command creates a new Namespace called team-alpha-staging:

 kubectl apply -f - <<EOF